Ways to get involved

 We are also always willing to consider alternative ways to involve tenants, and welcome any new suggestions.

 Meet and chat with staff and people living in your area to discuss topics about the city or your area.
 The Get Togethers are informal and family friendly opportunity to influence a wide range of services and tell us what matters most to you.
 Feedback from the sessions is provided in “you talk we listen” and in the Impact Bulletin, see separate pages for the detail.

 Sessions are open to all tenants, leaseholders, family members and representatives of Tenants and Residents Association.

-The Get Togethers are held regularly and you can find out the dates for the next round of Get Togethers and the discussion topics on our Get Together dates webpage.
+The Get Togethers are held regularly and you can find out more about them on our Get Together webpage.

 Focus groups are informal yet structured consultation meetings to discuss a specific topic.
 They are held on a ‘when necessary’ basis, usually for about an hour or just over.
 Tenants are usually only invited if they have experience of the particular topic or area, and everyone is encouraged to take part and speak.

 There are potentially many roles for tenant ambassadors, form helping people get on line to talking to elderly tenants so they feel less isolated.
 The underlying principle is that they TA’s are tenants helping tenants.